Motivational Interviewing For Addiction Treatment

 - OR -

 OARS is a series of interpersonal communication skills that facilitate clear conversations and a collaborative working relationship.
 OARS involves asking Open questions, Affirming a clients’ strengths, Reflecting to clients what they seemingly wish to express but might not have spoken aloud, and Summarizing what has occurred throughout their session and their therapeutic interactions as a whole.
 OARS was first introduced to the Motivational Interviewing process by Dr. Miller and Dr. Rollnick in the 3rd edition of Motivational Interviewing: Helping People Change (2013).
-It outlines an addition four counseling techniques to be used primarily (but not exclusively) in the engaging process of MI.
+It outlines an additional 4 counseling techniques to be used primarily (but not exclusively) in the engaging process of MI.
 In MI, the OARS are used to “row” in a particular direction.

 O: Asking Open questions refers to a technique which encourages patients to become more involved in the conversation.
-Rather than asking ‘closed’ or fact-gathering questions, patients are inclined to elaborate on their answers and do most of the talking.
+Rather than asking “closed” or fact-gathering questions, patients are inclined to elaborate on their answers and do most of the talking.
 The counselor is there to listen and empathize with the patient, helping build a stronger relationship and a trusting, comfortable atmosphere.

 A: Affirming involves bringing attention to a client’s strengths.
-During this process, it is important for the counselor to comment positively on their patient’s progress, efforts, attributes, and the steps they have taken towards recovery rather than any short comings or stumbles they have had along the way.
+During this process, it is important for the counselor to comment positively on their patient’s progress, efforts, attributes, and the steps they have taken towards recovery rather than any shortcomings or stumbles they have had along the way.
 This helps make sure that patients don’t feel the need to defend their worth or their progress, and therefore they can be more open to self-examination and further goal setting.

-R: Reflecting can be done in two ways: simple reflections and complex reflections.
+R: Reflecting can be done in 2 ways: simple reflections and complex reflections.
 Both involve a counselor showing empathy and understanding to their client.
 Simple reflections are carried out by reiterating something the client has said, either word for word or slightly rephrasing what has been said.
 Complex reflections entail making skillful guess about something the client has implied, but maybe hasn’t said aloud.
 Reflections are usually portrayed as statements rather than questions, as it shows a deeper level of understanding in regard to the counselor’s patient.
 Questions can sometime provoke more defensive response from patients, so when a therapist gives input via statements it helps the patient see something they might not have before without potentially offending them.

 S: Summarizing allows the therapist to compile all of the information, concerns, and revelations that a person has shared with them.
 When the patient is able to consider all of this together, it can be easier for them to realize that they want to recover and get sober.
 Summaries are particularly effective at helping a patient realize their own “change talk.”
 Change talk is a concept usually initiated by a therapist trying to encourage a patient to change their ways and seek sobriety.
 However, with MI, the patient is able to initiate their own change talk, making their desire to recover even stronger.

 None of the aforementioned process are intended to be a linear, step-by-step guide to Motivational Interviewing.
 The engaging process will naturally occur first, as it is important to build a strong foundational relationship with your client before delving into conversations about motivation and change.
 However, engagement can be lost as time goes on or as conversations become more difficult for the client to deal with, therefor the therapist must go back and once again build up that sense of trust and security through engaging.
-OARS is used throughout the engagement process but can also be used to assist in the other three stages of MI.
+OARS is used throughout the engagement process but can also be used to assist in the other 3 stages of MI.
 OARS during engaging is used to develop a rapport and create the environment for those further conversations.
 In focusing, OARS helps to establish and narrow in on a target change behavior.
 OARS in evoking is used to elicit and reinforce motivation for change.
 It can also help guide a client towards addressing and resolving their ambivalence for change.
 Finally, OARS in planning helps develop and reinforce the plan for change.

-When to Use Motivational Interviewing
+When To Use Motivational Interviewing

 Motivational Interviewing as a method of counseling is especially effective for alcohol addiction.
 Research shows that because of the greater social acceptance and the legality of alcohol use, people with alcohol use disorders tend to be more ambivalent regarding their addiction.
 According to a study out of Utah published in the Journal of Clinical Psychology, MI is up to 20% more effective that other methods of treatments when addressing alcohol use disorder.